-Name of the object Name of the selected protocol.
+Name of the object ne of the object Name of the selected protocol.
 This field is grayed out and cannot be modified.
 Protocol number Number associated with the selected protocol and provided by the IANA (Internet Assigned Numbers Authority).
 Comments Description of the selected protocol.